 Access & Special Needs

-Please visit the Access & Special Needs section of our Web site.
+Please visit the Access & Special Needs section of our webite.
 Detailed information is provided for people with mobility, hearing, vision, and learning impairments.

-An ATM is located just inside the main (north) entrance to the Museum.
+An ATM is located near the entrance to the Museum Shop on Level 1.

 Elevators are located in the north and south atria.
 Additional elevators are located in the Leprino Family Atrium.